Zaklinatel/7dtd-ConsoleGUI/README.md

 Mod adding a GUI for 7 Days to Die Dedicated Server.

 ### The project suspended for some time due to lack of time for its support.
-Sorry gyus :(
+Sorry guys :(

 **Currently only Windows**